Kineta Reports First Quarter 2023 Financial Results and Provides Corporate Update

 Closed $6 Million Registered Direct Offering Priced At-The-Market under Nasdaq Rules

-SEATTLE, May 11, 2023 (GLOBE NEWSWIRE) -- Kineta, Inc. (Nasdaq: KA), a clinical-stage biotechnology company focused on the development of novel immunotherapies in oncology that address cancer immune resistance, announced today financial results for the first quarter of 2023 and provided a corporate
+SEATTLE, May 11, 2023 (GLOBE NEWSWIRE) -- Kineta, Inc. KA, a clinical-stage biotechnology company focused on the development of novel immunotherapies in oncology that address cancer immune resistance, announced today financial results for the first quarter of 2023 and provided a corporate

 "The year began with an exciting start as we opened our first-in-human clinical trial of KVA12123 and dosed our first patient in the Phase 1/2 study in advanced solid tumors.
 Our team is laser focused on working with clinical partners to enroll patients in this study and report initial clinical data by the end of the year," said Shawn Iadonato, Ph.D., Chief Executive Officer of Kineta.
 "Additionally, in April 2023, we strengthened our balance sheet with a $6 million financing to provide the company with runway through early 2025."